Thahun/Talespire_Symbiote_D_D_Character/README.md

 # D&D Character

-This symbiote enables you to manage your D&D character directly in Talespire.
+This symbiote enables you to manage your D&D characters directly in Talespire.
 So there's no need anymore to use an external spreadsheet in parallel.

 ## Features
 - Creating, modifying, persistig and loading your characters
 - Exporting a character as well as importing a character
 - Automatic updates of related stats, like the race modifiers added to attributes